neilchaudhuri/vidya-website/content/blog/the-business-case-for-functional-programming.md

 * One error path: `999 => throw new UserNotFoundException("No user with id 999")`

 That's really easy.
 No mocking libraries necessary.
-The logic will use a function performing the real database lookup in production, but it will still have the identical `Int => String` shape.
+In production the logic will use a function performing the real database lookup, but it will still have the identical `Int => String` shape.

 As for test inputs, consider [property-based testing](http://www.scalatest.org/user_guide/property_based_testing).